 How much does it cost to insure a Scion FR-S?

 - Crash rate statistics: There is no crash-related data specifically for the FR-S. However, the IIHS reported that the sports car death rate for 2017 was 36 on average, and in the mid 80s for some models.
+Surprisingly, the average four-door midsize car death rate was also 36 for that same year.

 Car insurance for a Scion FR-S